arlindosilvaneto/langchain_experiments/README.md

 - Who won the tour?
 - Who ended up with the green jersey?

-### Titanic Database Tool
+### Titanic Database Chain with Tool

 This experiment makes use of a tool to query a database to answer the user's question.

 Tools with Chains are really constrained and need to be defined in the expected usage order.
 Chains doesn't have the ability to use tools only when required, they only have the ability to infer the tool paramters.
 This experiment is just an introduction for custom tools and how to use them with simples Chains.

+> I added an extra LLM to the chain to interpret the tool output.
+This way we can have a better chat message by identifying the data context instead of just returning it directly to the user.

 #### Resources

-Download the database from [https://github.com/brunogarcia/langchain-titanic-sqlite/blob/main/titanic.db](https://github.com/brunogarcia/langchain-titanic-sqlite/blob/main/titanic.db) and place it in the root folder (not in the source)
+Download the database from [https://github.com/brunogarcia/langchain-titanic-sqlite/blob/main/titanic.db](https://github.com/brunogarcia/langchain-titanic-sqlite/blob/main/titanic.db) and place it in the root folder (not in the src folder)

 ```shell
 $ chainlit run src/titanic_chain_tool.py